Mental Health

 The American Psychological Association acknowledged this in a 2020 report, noting that the effects of screen time depend heavily on the quality of the experience, not just the quantity.
 Active cognitive engagement — which word games provide — is fundamentally different from passive consumption.

-I think about this a lot because I used to feel guilty about my word game time.
+I used to feel guilty about my word game time.
 Like I should be reading a book or going for a walk or doing something "productive."
-But then I'd put down the game and pick up Instagram, which made me feel objectively worse, and nobody was telling me to feel guilty about THAT.
+But then I'd put down the game and pick up Instagram, which made me feel objectively worse.

-The research suggests we should worry less about screen time as a raw number and more about what we're doing during that time.
-Are you engaged or passive?
-Challenged or numbed?
-Connected or isolated?
-A word game where you're actively problem-solving, maybe competing with friends, and experiencing regular moments of accomplishment is qualitatively different from passively scrolling through content designed to trigger outrage.
+The research suggests worrying less about screen time as a raw number and more about what you're doing during that time.
+A word game where you're actively problem-solving and experiencing regular moments of accomplishment is qualitatively different from scrolling through content designed to trigger outrage.

-This doesn't mean word games can't be problematic.
+Word games can still be problematic.
 Any behavioral pattern can become compulsive.
-But the dose-response relationship for puzzle games seems much more forgiving than for, say, social media.
-The Oxford study I mentioned earlier found that wellbeing benefits plateaued around 2-3 hours of play per day, but didn't significantly decline even at higher amounts.
-Social media, by contrast, shows negative wellbeing effects at much lower thresholds.
+But the dose-response relationship for puzzle games seems much more forgiving than for social media.
+The Oxford study found wellbeing benefits plateaued around 2-3 hours of daily play but didn't decline even at higher amounts.
+Social media shows negative effects at much lower thresholds.

 Every morning, before I check email, before I look at the news, before I do anything that might seed anxiety for the day, I play one round of the daily challenge.
 Just one.
 It takes about three minutes.